fujunswufe/DataScience/spark.md

         * construct from existing python collections(list)
         * transforming from an existing RDD
         * read from HDFS or other storage system
-5. RDDs
+5. RDDs: we can cache RDDs for later use
+    1. Transformation: lazy evaluation which means that transformations are only executed when actions are called
-    1. Transformation
+        1. Key-Value Transformation
+            * reduceByKey(func)
+            * sortByKey()
+            * groupByKey()
+        2. map(func)
+        3. filter(func)
+        4. flatMap(func)
+        5. distinct([numTasks]))
+    2. Actions: get results out of spark
+        1. reduce(func)
-    2. Actions
+        2.
 6. Shared Variables
-    1. Broadcast Variables: read-only, sent to each worker once and cached on workers
+    1. Broadcast Variables: read-only, sent to each worker once and cached on workers.
+Actions: each task’s update to accumulator is applied only once
     2. Accumulators: write-only, only the driver can read accumulator's value.

 ######Functions